Martin Truex Jr.: 2020

-At Martinsville in June, Truex controlled the final 100 laps and won his only race of the season after early-race damage to the front of his car prevented the right-front tire and brake pads from overheating.
+At Martinsville in June, Truex controlled the final one-hundred laps and won his only race of the season after early-race damage to the front of his car prevented the right-front tire and brake pads from overheating.
 Truex dominated the final laps of the race at Kentucky but was the victim of a last-lap pass by Cole Custer, the second time in three years that Truex was passed on the final lap by a driver in their first career win.
 Truex missed the Championship 4 for the first time since 2016 and finished 7th in points.

-2021: 5th Championship Four Appearance
+2021

 Despite only scoring one win in their first season paired together, Truex remained with crew chief James Small, even amidst a crew chief shakeup at JGR that year.
 He won his first race of the season at Phoenix in March, which was his first victory at the track.

 In March, Truex made his return to both the Xfinity Series and the Truck Series.
 He drove JGR's No. 54 at Atlanta in March for his first Xfinity start since 2010 when he drove multiple races for MWR in their No. 00 and No. 99 cars.
 Truex drove in the Truck Series' Bristol dirt race in the No. 51 for Kyle Busch Motorsports in preparation for the Cup Series race on the same track, new to the schedule, that weekend.
 It was his first Truck start since 2006, coincidentally also in the No. 51, but he ran for Billy Ballew Motorsports in 2006.
 He won the race for his first truck series win, becoming the 36th driver to win in all three top NASCAR Series.
-Despite leading the most laps (122) at the Cup event, Truex would finish 19th after a cut tire with 2 laps to go while running in third.
+Despite leading the most laps (122) at the Cup event, Truex would finish 19th after a cut tire with two laps to go while running in third.

-Two weeks later, Truex won at Martinsville for the third time in his career, his sixth win on a short track, and became the 1st driver to win multiple races in 2021.
+Two weeks later, Truex won at Martinsville for the third time in his career, his sixth win on a short track, and became the first driver to win multiple races in 2021.

-On May 9, Truex dominated and won the Goodyear 400 at Darlington, earning his 30th career victory, and second at the famed track.
+On May 9, Truex dominated and won the Goodyear 400 at Darlington, earning his thirtieth career victory, and his second at the famed track.

-At New Hampshire Motor Speedway, Truex was running second when the rain hit the track causing Truex, Kyle Busch and Denny Hamlin to crash.
+At New Hampshire Motor Speedway, Truex was running second when the rain hit the track, causing Truex, Kyle Busch, and Denny Hamlin to crash.
 He soon rebounded to finish 12th in the same race, which was shortened due to darkness.